 Given the complexity and ambiguity of IR35, proceeding without specialist support is a risk, whereas the opinion of a trusted, independent expert carries greater weight.

-And be mindful of HMRC’s IR35 tool, CEST, when self-assessing IR35 status.
-The tool was refreshed in April 2025 (simpler language, better guidance), but it has fundamental limitations:
+The tool was refreshed in April 2025 (it now uses simpler language and provides more comprehensive guidance), but it still has some fundamental limitations:

-- Not fully aligned with evolving case law (e.g., post-PGMOL Supreme Court on mutuality of obligation).
+- Not fully aligned with evolving case law, including the Mutuality of Obligation.

-- Has been overlooked or critiqued in tribunals.
+- It has been overlooked or criticised in some status tribunals.

 The importance of contract wording and working practices